-Alwynne Pritchard is a British performer, composer, artist and curator, based in Bergen, Norway.
-In her music and performances, Alwynne explores relationships between musical expression and the human voice and body.
+Alwynne Pritchard is a British composer, vocalist, actor and writer based in Bergen.
+In her music and performances she explores relationships between musical expression and the human voice and body.
 She has appeared as an actor, vocalist and physical performer in a number of stage productions, as well as directing and developing choreography for her work.
 In 2015, she formed the music-theatre company Neither Nor with her partner Thorolf Thuestad.

 “Embrace the chaos: Alwynne Pritchard is spellbinding in her own Rockaby with a duo of Foley artists and the BBC SSO under Ilan Volkov.”

 “a delivery between that of a rock-music diva and a verbal and physical contortionist”

 “Pritchard explored a wide spectrum of vocal timbres through vowel shaping, varied vibrato speeds, tongue clicks, and vocal fry, all with incredible control of technique.”